climbcat/mcparse/README.md

 For the official McCode simulation project for neutron- and x-ray scattering instrumentation, see [mccode.org](mccode.org).

+## Features

+Improved McStas DSL parser:

+- Prints precise error messages and pin-points the line error, allowing users to quickly grasp the nature of a mistake
+- Much reduced library dependencies with no linking required; compiles in a second on older systems
+- Eliminates any parser-generator build steps
+- No abstract grammar-rule configuration (using e.g. lex/yacc), just the parser code
+- Edit build and debug the light-weight parser in seconds
+- Extensive test set, and convenient cli parameters for dry-parsing and code generation

+This repository includes a set of ~ 350 components and ~ 150 instruments from McStas 3.
+As a test set, all of these are loaded and parsed very quickly (see timing outputs at the end of the bulk example).

+Parses all of the DSL except for a few, rarely-used legacy features and a few unused grammars rules.
+Minor changes were applied to the otherwise standard test set of component and instrument files, in order to slightly streamline the DSL definition.

+Extends on the mcstas parser in actually parsing DECLARE sections, rather than copying them in bulk.
+As such, further testing will lead to the robust inclusion of function pointers and similar advanced corner cases, into the parser and, expecially, the code generator.

 ## build & run

 Download this repository, and execute the following commands: